dekuNukem/bob_cassette_rewinder/README.md

 In the end, I'm glad I tamed another totally unnecessary subscription-based internet-connected "smart" device, and managed to reuse and refill the cartridge for 1/75 the cost of buying new.

-Personally, the biggest effect is I no longer have to worry about using Bob at all.
+By doing so, the biggest change is I no longer have to worry about using Bob at all.
 There used to be a constant niggle in the back of my head about getting the most out of each wash, because once it runs out, I'm in for a long wait and expensive bill.
 Now that the cost is so low, I find myself using it much more liberally whenever I want, often multiple times a day.

 Despite my lengthy rants, I actually really like the dishwasher itself.
 It is quiet, water-efficient, fast, compact, looks great, requires no plumbing, and perfect for small homes.
 Funny how once DRM-based nickel-and-diming is out of the equation, Bob is actually excellent at its job.

+## I want one too!

+I have made a few extra Bob Rewinder boards, you can [get it here](https://www.tindie.com/products/dekuNukem/bob-rewinder/).

+For instructions on how to use it, [click me!](user_manual.md)

 ## Other Stuff